Mampsis: History

+Research on the site

+The site was first mentioned by the archaeologist Ulrich Jasper Zatzen in the first decade of the 19th century and later in the century it was explored on several occasions.
+The first thorough survey was conducted by the Alois Musil in 1901.
+In 1937, the British Foundation for the Investigation of the Land of Israel and its Antiquities conducted another detailed survey of the site, and in 1956-1957, excavations were carried out on behalf of the Hebrew University and the National Parks Authority.
+In 1972 the place was opened for visits.

 Discoveries

 Two churches were discovered in Mampsis.
-The western St. Nilus Church has a mosaic floor with colourful geometric patterns, birds, a fruit basket, and five dedications in Greek.
+The western St. Nilus Church has a mosaic floor with colorful geometric patterns, birds, a fruit basket, and five dedications in Greek.
 The eastern church has a lectern on small marble pillars, the remnants of which can be seen at the site.

+Extensive fortified residential compounds featuring a singular entrance were found that were timed to the 2nd century C.E.
+These complexes incorporated stable yards, storage facilities, and living quarters.
+Two burial sites were unearthed.

 The biggest hoard ever found in Israel was discovered in Mampsis, consisting of 10,500 silver coins with a total weight of 72 kg.
 Other findings include a lead ingot with its foundry markings, a collection of ancient Greek texts on papyrus, and other objects indicative of wealth.